Lead III primarily records the electrical difference between which two limbs?

 Prepare for the Paramedic Cardiology Exam with flashcards and multiple choice questions.
 Each question has hints and explanations.
 Boost your confidence and readiness for your exam!

-Lead III measures the electrical activity of the heart by recording the potential difference between the right arm and the left leg.
-This lead is one of the standard bipolar leads used in 12-lead electrocardiography (ECG).
-In this configuration, the electrodes are placed such that Lead III's positive electrode is on the left leg and the negative electrode is on the right arm.
+Lead III in an electrocardiogram (ECG) is designed to capture the electrical activity of the heart by measuring the potential difference between the right arm and the left leg.
+This lead is part of the standard 12-lead ECG configuration and is crucial for assessing cardiac function.

 Subscribe